 By Tai Amy Grauman

 Rose grew up on a farm in small-town Alberta with her Métis family.
-Now a country singer in Nashville and pregnant with her first baby, Rose returns home with questions for her father, John.
-Once a trapper on the land, John has worked in the oil field since Rose was born.
-What from his past can help unlock her child's future?
+After the death of her mother, and now a country singer in Nashville, Rose is questioning who she is and where she belongs.
+Rose returns home to play a concert that challenges her father’s identity.
+Ken, once a trapper on the land, has worked in the oil field since Rose was born.
+Can they find common ground?

 BUY THE SERIES $30